-- the Chairman of the Committee is an executive manager or senior manager; - the Chairman of the Committee has a delegation of authority over capital expenditure related to the Company's objects; - the Chairman of the Committee has disciplinary authority over all or some of the entity's employees; - the number of members of the Committee represents 1.5-2% of the entity's total staff; - the Committee meets at least once a month.
+- the Chairman of the Committee is an executive manager or senior manager; - the Chairman of the Committee has a delegation of authority over capital expenditure related to the Company's objects; - the Chairman of the Committee has disciplinary authority over all or some of the entity's employees; - the number of members of the Committee represents 1.5-2% of the entity's total workforce; - the Committee meets at least once a month.

 Members of more than one Executive Committee within one subsidiary, or members of both a subsidiary's Executive Committee and an EDF group Executive Committee are only counted once.
 This indicator is calculated by finding the ratio of the number of women on Executive Committees to the number of people on the Executive Committees.
 The indicator's scope covers the Group.
-All female members of the Management Committee are counted, regardless of their status (statutory or non-statutory employees, permanent employment contract, fixed-term employment contract, AMADOE (staff placed at the disposal of an outside organisation), secondment, etc.).
+All female members of the Management Committee are counted, regardless of their status (statutory, non-statutory, permanent, fixed-term, AMADOE(2), secondment, etc.).
 The figures are as at the end of November and not as at 31 December.
 The reporting therefore covers the period from November N-1 to November N.